mozaic-io/sdk-node/documents/resources/PaymentCycles.md

 ```

 ### Add Payment Entries to the Payment Cycles
 Now that a Payment Cycle has been created, you will add Payment Cycle Entries to the Payment Cycle.
 Each Payment Cycle Entry represents a single, one-time payment that will be made to the email address specified.
 This information can be uploaded to the API via a CSV file using the below API endpoint, or you can add Payment Cycle Entries via API calls for item-by-item entry.
+An optional external id can be associated with the payment recipient as well as a memo that will be visible to the recipient for each payment.
+Note: If your recipient's email changes, but you use the same external id, Mozaic will continue to send payments to the original email address.
+Your payment recipient will need to update their email address through Mozaic's web or mobile applications if they wish to receive payments to a new email address.
+You can also add an External ID and Memo to each Payment Cycle Entry.
+This information will also be attached the payments that the system generates and the Memo field will be visible to the payment recipient.

 ```
-const entry1 = await paymentCycle.addPaymentCycleEntry("Jamie Johnson", "jamie.johnson@noemail.com", 200, "USD");
+const entry1 = await paymentCycle.addPaymentCycleEntry("Jamie Johnson", "jamie.johnson@noemail.com", 200, "USD", "EXT-12345", "This is a payment to Jamie for the mic stand.");

-const entry2 = await paymentCycle.addPaymentCycleEntry("Pat Jones", "pat.jones@noemail.com", 100, "AUD");
+const entry2 = await paymentCycle.addPaymentCycleEntry("Pat Jones", "pat.jones@noemail.com", 100, "AUD", "EXT-54321", "This is a payment for the tour bus");
 ```

 ### Funding a Payment Cycle with a stored Payment Method